harshthakur123/harshthakur123/README.md

 - 👋 Hi, I am Harsh Singh Thakur
 - 👀 I’m interested in learning new technologies
 - 🌱 Persuing Post Graduation Diploma in Advanced Computing at IACSD,Pune
-- 📫 How to reach me ...
+- 📫 I look for the perfection.

 <!---
 harshthakur123/harshthakur123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.